poppito/poppito.github.io/_posts/2025-06-10-AWS-Lambda-calling-GenAI-model.md

 # Lambda configuration

-Before we get started here, let's talk about multimodality aspect of this model again.
+Before we get started here, let's talk about the multimodality aspect of this model again.
 The `Nova lite` model supports Gen AI transforms on text, images and videos.
 What I found super perplexing is that the official doco on the BedRock page (screenshot below) completely missed the image and video part of the [request body](https://ap-southeast-2.console.aws.amazon.com/bedrock/home?region=ap-southeast-2#/model-catalog/serverless/amazon.nova-lite-v1:0) (see this link, its missing the `photo` and `video` data objects completely as of writing this post in June 2025).

 No matter as AWS doco is really quite impeccable, the trick is to keep looking.
 The [complete schema](https://docs.aws.amazon.com/nova/latest/userguide/complete-request-schema.html) takes care of this issue.
 The interesting part here is that you can provide a `base-64` encoded `byte array` of the photo or video or you can even upload the video separately to an `s3` bucket and give lambda bucket policy permissions to its service role.
 There is nothing else extra needed on top.